-The ACCC's Final Report includes recommendations to improve industry contracting practices, to foster stronger competition between winemakers, and to provide a greater level of certainty and transparency to growers.
+The ACCC is considering options to improve industry contracting practices, to foster stronger competition between winemakers, and to provide a greater level of certainty and transparency to growers.
 Increased competition for grapes and improved price transparency will benefit growers, enabling them to make better-informed production decisions.
-In particular, growers will be better placed to decide which winemaker or winemakers to supply, which grape varieties to grow, how much key inputs such as water and fertiliser to apply and how to optimise other viticultural decisions.
+In particular, growers will be better placed to decide which winemaker or winemakers to supply, which grape varieties to grow, how much key inputs such as water and fertiliser to apply, how to optimise other viticultural decisions.

-The findings and recommendations arising from this market study focus on encouraging practices that will facilitate more efficient grape production and processing.
-As such, these recommendations are focussed on improving the efficiency of the industry as a whole.
+The interim findings and recommendations arising from this market study focus on encouraging practices that will facilitate more efficient grape production and processing.
+As such, these recommendations are focused on improving the efficiency of the industry as a whole.